 - Drafting, reviewing, and or coordinating other non-technical components of a proposal

 - Providing outreach and guidance in areas of grantsmanship and grant-writing

 - Providing faculty resources to assist in proposal writing

-- Liaising between your proposal team and the Office of Sponsored Programs or Office of the Vice President Research and Innovation
+- Liaising between your proposal team and the Office of Sponsored Programs and or Office of the Vice President of Research and Innovation

 To take full advantage of these free services, please email us at email@example.com.